-Most of our trekking peaks are over 6,000m; therefore we count it as tough trip.
+Most of our trekking peaks are over 6,000m; therefore we count it as a tough trip.
 Your tough level of fitness is really important for this trek.
-So we strongly suggest preparing yourself in good physical fitness level.
+So we strongly suggest preparing yourself for good physical fitness level.
 You do not need to be an athlete but a good level of overall fitness is important.
 Being fit will certainly improve your chances of reaching your chosen summit.
 As an indication, you should be able to walk 8 km / 5 miles with a maximum height gain of 800m / 2,000ft with a 10kg rucksack in 5 hours or less.

-In order to get ready for this challenge, you need to be trained at least for about 4 to 6 months to prepare yourself as strong candidate.
-You can go to fitness center every morning for about 2 hours, do hiking every weekend with increasing weights on your pack (i.e. 7kg, 10kg, 13 kg, 16kg and up to 20kg).
-Manage some time for cycling for couple of hours for 3 or 4 times a week.
-However during climbing, there might be little symptoms of altitude illness like mild headache, fatigue etc. but take it as normal and just drink a lot of water (4 – 5 liters) every day.
-On this trek, youneed to be able to hike 6 – 10 hours over hilly terrain up to 6,000m of altitude with daypack.
+In order to get ready for this challenge, you need to be trained at least for about 4 to 6 months to prepare yourself as a strong candidate.
+You can go to the fitness center every morning for about 2 hours, do hiking every weekend with increasing weights on your pack (i.e. 7kg, 10kg, 13 kg, 16kg and up to 20kg).
+Manage some time for cycling for a couple of hours for 3 or 4 times a week.
+However, during climbing, there might be little symptoms of altitude illness like mild headache, fatigue, etc. but take it as normal and just drink a lot of water (4 – 5 liters) every day.
+On this trek, you need to be able to hike 6 – 10 hours over hilly terrain up to 6,000m of altitude with a daypack.

-If you have any previous mountaineering experiences and well knowledge about playing with mountaineering gears, good with rock climbing and ice climbing will increase the chances of reaching to thesummit but previous trekking and mountaineering experiences is not mandatory and also doesn’t require any technical experience.
-Note that if you are participating on one of the technical climbing peak then you must have well knowledge about playing with mountaineering climbing gears (i.e. crampon with boot, Ice axe, harness, ropes, jumars, prussiks, abseiling, moving past knots, anchor etc.).Crampons are use for maximum grip and harness and ropes are use for maximum safety during climbing.
-But for those who have no mountaineering experience and skill but have gottough level of fitness, you will be have basic training session by our guides about how to use the climbing gears during rest/acclimatization day.
-So we always make it sure regarding the safety of the team and successful climb of the peak.
+If you have any previous mountaineering experiences and well knowledge about playing with mountaineering gears, good with rock climbing and ice climbing will increase the chances of reaching the summit but previous trekking and mountaineering experiences are not mandatory and also doesn’t require any technical experience.
+Note that if you are participating in one of the technical climbing peak then you must have well knowledge about playing with mountaineering climbing gears (i.e. crampon with boot, Ice axe, harness, ropes, jumars, prussiks, abseiling, moving past knots, anchor, etc.).Crampons are used for maximum grip and harness and ropes are used for maximum safety during climbing.
+But for those who have no mountaineering experience and skill but have got tough level of fitness, you will have basic training sessions by our guides about how to use the climbing gears during rest/acclimatization day.
+So we always make sure regarding the safety of the team and the successful climb of the peak.

-Dream Himalaya Adventure (DHA) is a responsible adventure, trekking, tours and expeditions operator with more than a decade of experience.
+Dream Himalaya Adventure (DHA) is a responsible tour, adventure trekking, and expeditions operator with more than a decade of experience.
 We take all the responsibility of making your dream adventure come true, and so that you can enjoy the [...]

-We are one the most trusted local trekking and mountaineering operator among the thousands, we have been getting high number of clients every season through the recommendation from our previous clients.
+We are one the most trusted local trekking and mountaineering operators in Nepal.
+We have been getting more clients every season through the recommendation from our previous clients.
 Trusting a travel company that you have no prior experience [...]